OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

     </html>
 ```

-### Test application against disabled JavaScript
+### Test Application against Disabled JavaScript

 Since these types of client-side protections relies on JavaScript frame busting code, if the victim has JavaScript disabled or it is possible for an attacker to disable JavaScript code, the web page will not have any protection mechanism against clickjacking.

 There are few deactivation techniques that can be used with frames.
 More in depth techniques can be found on the [Clickjacking Defense Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Clickjacking_Defense_Cheat_Sheet.html).

-### Sandbox attribute
+### Sandbox Attribute

-With HTML5 a new attribute called "sandbox" is availanle.
+With HTML5 a new attribute called "sandbox" is available.
 It enables a set of restrictions on content loaded into the iframe.
-At this moment this attribute is only compatible with Chrome and Safari.

 Example: